top of page

 Example of a True Concurrent Infusion

-• Electrolyte infusion starts and runs at the same time
+• Antibiotic B starts and runs for 60 minutes at the same time

 • Both use the same IV access